aws.lightsail.ContainerServiceDeploymentVersion

 - success

-Codes String The HTTP codes to use when checking for a successful response from a container.
+Codes String - HTTP codes to use when checking for a successful response from a container.
 You can specify values between 200 and 499.
 Defaults to "200-499".

 - timeout

-Seconds Number The amount of time, in seconds, during which no response means a failed health check.
+Seconds Number - Amount of time, in seconds, during which no response means a failed health check.
 You can specify between 2 and 60 seconds.
 Defaults to 2.

 - unhealthy

-Threshold Number The number of consecutive health checks failures required before moving the container to the Unhealthy state.
+Threshold Number - Number of consecutive health check failures required before moving the container to the Unhealthy state.
 Defaults to 2.

 Import

-Lightsail Container Service Deployment Version can be imported using the service_name
+, import Lightsail Container Service Deployment Version using the service_name

 and version